Are you debating booking a treatment at the Disney Aulani spa? Keep scrolling for my honest review of the Laniwai Spa at Aulani Resort on Oahu.

 The Aulani Resort spa offers many different services including massages, facials, manicures/pedicures, hair styling & makeup application as well as family treatments.

 When you book a spa service, you’ll also have access to their Hydrotherapy Garden with rain showers, private pools, and even a reflexology path.
+It’s one of the best spas on Oahu.

 Want to skip all the planning and just access my detailed Oahu Itinerary complete with daily schedules, kid-friendly activities, and travel hacks?
 Click the button below.